 What is Rental Yield?

 Yield is a measure of how efficiently an asset is able to generate a cash return.
 In the case of a buy-to-let property, we are talking specifically about how much rental income it generates as a percentage of its purchase price.
 It's a simple enough equation.
 The ideal high-yielding investment would, of course, be a very low priced property that commands very high rental returns.
 Price and rental returns are equally important variables in this equation, but the matter of price is essentially the reason that the traditional North/South divide has been turned on its head in recent years.
 In London and parts of the South East, prices rose to such levels that rents had to be exceptionally high in order for landlords to achieve any sort of acceptable rental yield.
 Rents are indeed high in those areas, but there is a limit to how much people can or will pay, so yields became increasingly constrained.
-For some investors, this wasn't an immediate problem; they had chosen London in the expectation of achieving high capital growth rather than good yields.
+For some investors, this wasn't an immediate problem; they had chosen London in the expectation of achieving high capital growth rather than high rental yields.
 However, when average prices also began to stagnate and fall, this represented a double-whammy.
 The London honey-pot was losing its appeal.

 The Midlands and the North